XPing365/xping365-sdk/docs/wiki/tutorial.md

         $"The HTTP response headers did not include the expected $'{HeaderNames.Server}' header.")
 ```

-- `ServerContentResponseValidtor` is used to validate the response content:
+- `ServerContentResponseValidator` is used to validate the response content:

 ```csharp
 new ServerContentResponseValidator(